Home

 One obstacle in treatment is denial, and with this drug, denial is huge because of the perception that it's harmless.

-As in all addictions, not everyone who uses gets hooked, but many do, and because teens begin using at a time when they should be focused on school, that marijuana can ruin their future.
+As in all addictions, not everyone who uses gets hooked, but many do, and because teens begin using at a time when they should be focused on school, that pot can ruin their future.
 This drug is anything but harmless.